REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Introduction

+Recent research \cite{wang2020cnn,chai2020makes,wang2023dire,ojha2023towards,liu2024forgery,tan2024rethinking} has made significant progress in detecting AI-generated images.
+However, most existing detection methods are primarily optimized for binary classification and provide limited support for forensic analysis.
+Conventional detectors based on discriminative classifiers often provide no explanation beyond a label (e.g. \cite{wang2020cnn, yan2024sanity}).
+More interpretable designs (e.g. rule-based models or decision trees) can expose partial decision interpretation, but they frequently generalize poorly (see Table \ref{table:LLM_decision_tree}) and remain strongly coupled to the underlying detector’s feature biases.

+Multimodal large language models (MLLMs) offer a promising direction by combining visual perception with language-based reasoning.
+Recent works, including GPT-4-based detection \cite{jia2024can}, AIGI-Holmes \cite{zhou2025aigi}, FakeBench \cite{li2025fakebench}, and RAIDX \cite{li2025raidx}, attempt to improve explainability by generating human-readable rationales.
+However, as illustrated in Figure \ref{fig:REVEAL_first}, current MLLM-based approaches exhibit two key limitations.
+First, explanations are generally \textit{post hoc}, i.e., explanations are produced \textit{after} prediction without an explicit mechanism ensuring that intermediate reasoning steps are supported by verifiable evidence.
+Second, MLLMs are typically used as \textit{general-purpose} visual classifiers that detect high-level anomaly patterns (e.g. unnatural lighting or blurred boundaries), rather than as evidence-centric forensic systems that systematically collect, analyze, and synthesize specialized evidence into an auditable decision process.

+A major cause of these limitations is the lack of datasets and training objectives that support forensic explainability and enforce evidence-grounded reasoning.
+Existing benchmarks often provide only image-level labels or brief textual justifications (e.g. FakeBench \cite{li2025fakebench}), which do not capture the structured evidence required for forensic analysis.
+Similarly, explanation methods based on vanilla MLLMs or retrieval-augmented prompting (e.g. RAIDX \cite{li2025raidx}) may generate fluent explanations, but these remain weakly grounded when not explicitly tied to image-specific chains of forensic evidence.

-The critical gap highlights two major challenges in developing reasoning-enhanced synthetic image detection: 1) Lack of a reasoning-oriented forensic dataset.
-Existing datasets contain either binary labels or shallow textual justifications, without structured and rigorous chain-of-evidence annotations necessary to build auditable forensic judgments.
-2) Limited reasoning-based explainability.
-Current MLLM-based detectors tend to produce post-hoc rationalizations instead of verifiable reasoning chains, leading to fragile generalization and unreliable claims in the forensic context.
+These limitations point to two key challenges for reasoning-enhanced synthetic image detection: (1) the lack of reasoning-oriented forensic datasets, where annotations include structured evidence and step-by-step support for a final judgment; and (2) limited reasoning-based explainability, since current MLLM-based detectors often generate rationales that are not explicitly verifiable, often leading to limited generalization and unreliable forensic claims.